Click to open, double click to close

 We are continuing to hear people throughout our world glibly talk each day of nations that are building up their military to be on a par with their financial status in the world.

-In the same breath and on the adjoining columns of our newspapers war is spoken of as if it is
+In the same breath and on the adjoining columns of our newspapers war is spoken of as if it is just an inconsequential aspect of our days.

 The individual has in reality become less important to the blasé beasts of materialism than a piece of dirt picked up on a shoe.
 Such beasts even fail to recognise that they too are, just like all of us, one of us.